Disda-coding/Disda-coding/README.md

 - 🎓 Graduated from BUPT and recommended for postgraduate studies at BUPT
 - 💼 Interned at Tencent TEG in 2021
 - ⚡ Currently working at SGCC

-- 💻 Skilled in Python, Java, and Pandas
+- 💻 Skilled in Python, Java
 - 🚀 Recently focused on vibe coding — building efficiently with intuition and flow

-Always exploring, always building.

 <!---